 All Creatures Great and Small: Properly Medicate Them All

-By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Surveillance, Office of Surveillance & Compliance
+By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Veterinary Product Safety, Office of Surveillance & Compliance

 People make mistakes.
 Fortunately, most mistakes do not physically harm others.
 But if a person makes a mistake that causes a medication error, there may be serious, even fatal, consequences.